 The woman leaves feeling frustrated and unvalidated after hearing comments like “it’ll pass in a couple of years, you just need to put up with it”.
 Even worse, she may be told incorrect or generalised information like “stay away from those hormonal treatments, they’ll give you cancer”, or “you can’t use HRT because of your headaches/ blood pressure/ family history.”

 It’s totally normal to feel disempowered in a situation like this; after all, the doctor is supposed to be the one with all the medical knowledge, and they are the ones writing the scripts.
 The best defence in this situation is prior preparation.
 Here are my top five tips on having “The Menopause Chat” with your GP.

 Before The Menopause Chat make sure it’s clear in your mind exactly what your main symptoms are.
-If you think they’re related to menopause or perimenopause try using this menopause symptom score sheet from the Australasian Menopause Society to record them clearly.
+If you think they’re related to menopause or perimenopause try using our free Menopausal Health Assessment tool, or this menopause symptom score sheet from the Australasian Menopause Society to record them clearly.

 Highlight the “Top 3” symptoms that you would like to improve.
 Then read up on those symptoms and their various treatment options.
 The Australasian Menopause Society’s Information Sheets and Jean Hailes for Women’s Health are both great sources of evidence-based information.

 As a GP myself, I am sometimes put off-side by a patient waving reams of Google printouts and telling me what to prescribe.
 Honestly, in some cases the patients are more well-read about their complaints than I am.
 However I am trained to critically assess the medical literature, and experience has taught me how to interpret and apply that information to each individual patient.